victorjudysen/Student-Attendance-Management-System/README.md

-## STUDENTS ATTENDANCE MANAGEMENT SYSTEM
+## STUDENT ATTENDANCE MANAGEMENT SYSTEM

 # Project Description
-This system is developed by group five students pursuing Bachelor of Science in Software Engineering using HTML, CSS, and JavaScript from the College of Informatics and Virtual Education of The University of Dodoma.
+This system is developed by a group of ten(10) students pursuing Bachelor of Science in Software Engineering using HTML, CSS, and JavaScript from the College of Informatics and Virtual Education of The University of Dodoma.

 # Login Credentials
 Username = 'admin'